Inflation Reduction Act may have little impact on inflation

 “$30 billion a year in a $21 trillion economy isn’t going to move the needle,” Holtz-Eakin said, referring to the estimated amount of deficit reduction spread over 10 years.

-He also noted that Congress has recently passed other legislation to subsidize more semiconductor production in the U.S. and increase veterans’ benefits and suggested that those laws will spend more than the Inflation Reduction Act will save.
+He also noted that Congress has recently passed other legislation to subsidize semiconductor production in the U.S. and expand veterans’ health care, and suggested that those laws will spend more than the Inflation Reduction Act will save.

 In addition, Kent Smetters, director of the Penn Wharton Budget Model, said the bill’s health care subsidies could send inflation up.
 The legislation would spend $70 billion over a decade to extend tax credits to help 13 million Americans pay for health insurance under the Affordable Care Act.